keshj/keshj/README.md

 # Hi there 👋
-I'm a 2nd-year Electronics and Telecommunication Engineering undergraduate from the University of Moratuwa, Sri Lanka.
+I'm a 2nd year Electronic and Telecommunication Engineering undergraduate from the University of Moratuwa, Sri Lanka.

 - 🔭 **Projects**:
    I've worked on projects in: